RPA (Robotic Process Automation)

 Bots are generally low-cost and easy to execute, it does not require custom software or extensive systems integration.

 Businesses can pressurize their automation efforts by including RPA with intelligent technologies such as machine learning, voice recognition, and programming language processing, and automation of more complex tasks that use to require intuitive and analysis skills of humans.

-It is said that this year 2020, automation and artificial intelligence will decrease employee demands in business by 65%, which means the RPA market will top $1 billion by 2020.
-That being said, 40% of big companies will adopt an RPA software tool.
+It says that this year 2020, automation and artificial intelligence will decrease employee demands in business by 65%, which means the RPA market will top $1 billion by 2020.
+That says, 40% of big companies will adopt an RPA software tool.

 Points for efficient RPA

 Set and manage expectations.
 Early results are achievable with RPA, but driving RPA to run at measure is different.
 Many RPA challenges start with poor expectations management.
 That’s why CIOs must go in with a carefully positive mindset.

 Weigh the business impact.
 RPA is often encouraged to sustain ROI or lessen costs when it should use to improve customer experience.

 Associate IT ahead and regularly.
 This ensures the organization gets the resources they require and not when it is too late, and problems arise.

 Poor planning and management.
 Many executions fail due to plans and changes that are poorly managing.
 Rushing to deploy something, some miscommunicate between several bots, which can crush a business process.
 Before the operation, there should be proper planning.
 Detail how several bots should work together.

 Project administration is of greatest importance.
 Another challenge in RPA is failing to plan for inevitable barriers.
 CIOs (Chief Information Officer) must continually check for bottlenecks where their RPA solution can monitor and alert the system to watch for issues impacting performance.